-Criteria An effective system of internal controls over collections of criminal and civil accounts includes daily deposits to the bank and subsequent timely settlements to proper authorities.
+Criteria An effective system of internal controls over collection of criminal and civil accounts includes daily deposits to the bank and subsequent timely settlements to proper authorities.

-Condition As reported in the prior fourteen years' audit reports, the criminal and civil collections are not being deposited daily and settled to the proper authorities on a timely basis.
+Condition As reported in the prior sixteen years' audit reports, the criminal and civil collections are not being deposited daily and settled to the proper authorities on a timely basis.
 During our test work, we noted the Circuit Clerk did not make daily deposits and timely settlements to the County.

-Cause This is due to an oversight by management.
+Cause This is due to a lack of internal controls by management.